This time we will explore a recently published feature of version 2020 – The Combination Tracing Command.

 And that’s all you need to trace a combination.
 Of course, you need to amend the load case number and element number.
 But other than that, you are good to go to test it in your project.

-But there are a few more things worth to mention.
+But there are a few more things worth mentioning.
 So keep reading a bit longer.

 The Combination Tracing command comes with six items to specify.
 The four main Items are: